xMistt/fortnitepy-bot/README.md

 * !stop - Stops the bot's emote if it's emoting.
 Usage: ``!stop``
 * !help - Shows a list of commands (list this one, but worse).
 Usage: ``!help``

+If you need help with ``!variants``, check out the variants wiki page: https://github.com/xMistt/fortnitepy-bot/wiki/Variants Any further help you need, feel free to join our discord support server.

 ## How can I contribute?
 // add this later